-nere you think, "Yes that's me!" f any of them
+Which of these statements describe you?
+Tick off any of them where you think, "Yes that's me!"

-I want to do better in school.
+☐ I want to do better in school.

-I want to be a better friend.
+☐ I want to be a better friend.

-When I feel angry, I shout and yell.
+☐ When I feel angry, I shout and yell.

-When I find it difficult, I give up and stop t rying.
+☐ When I find it difficult, I give up and stop trying.

-I get bored easily.
+☐ I get bored easily.

-I find it hard to remember things.
+☐ I find it hard to remember things.

-I cry a lot.
+☐ I cry a lot.

-I find it hard to concentrate on my work in school.
+☐ I find it hard to concentrate on my work in school.

-If I'm not interested in something, I won't bother with it.
+☐ If I'm not interested in something, I won't bother with it.

-I don't like waiting for my turn.
+☐ I don't like waiting for my turn.

-I get into trouble a lot in school.
+☐ I get into trouble a lot in school.

-I find it difficult to pay attention.
+☐ I find it difficult to pay attention.

-I think everyone is making fun of me a lot.
+☐ I think everyone is making fun of me a lot.

+Have YOU missed anything?
+Write down anything you can work on that is not in the list.